Addiction isn’t a lack of willpower or a moral failing.

-This can be hard to accept.
+Addiction is confusing, frustrating and frightening.
 We care deeply about a loved one, but we see patterns of behavior that are baffling and scary.
-We fear for their safety, and maybe for our own.
+We fear for their safety and maybe for our own.